experimentarium/times/docs/part-2/03-parameters.md

 #### Inter/extrapolation options

-The TIMES interpolation/extrapolation facility provides both a default I/E method for all time-series parameters, and options for the user to control the interpolation and extrapolation of each individual time series (Table 6).
+The TIMES interpolation/extrapolation facility provides both a default I/E method for all time-series parameters, and options for the user to control the interpolation and extrapolation of each individual time series ({numref}`ie-control-options`).
 The option 0 does not change the default behavior.
 The specific options that correspond to the default methods are 3 (the standard default) and 10 (alternative default method for bounds and RHS parameters).

-Non-default interpolation/extrapolation can be requested for any parameter by providing an additional instance of the parameter with an indicator in the $YEAR$ index and a value corresponding to one of the integer-valued Option Codes (see Table 6 and example below).
+Non-default interpolation/extrapolation can be requested for any parameter by providing an additional instance of the parameter with an indicator in the $YEAR$ index and a value corresponding to one of the integer-valued Option Codes (see {numref}`ie-control-options` and example below).
 This control specification activates the interpolation/extrapolation rule for the time series, and is distinguished from actual time-series data by providing a special control label (\'**0**\') in the $YEAR$ index.
 The particular interpolation rule to apply is a function of the Option Code assigned to the control record for the parameter.
 Note that for log-linear interpolation the Option Code indicates the year from which the interpolation is switched from standard to log-linear mode.
 TIMES user shell(s) will provide mechanisms for imbedding the control label and setting the Option Code through easily understandable selections from a user-friendly drop-down list, making the specification simple and transparent to the user.

 The enhanced interpolation/extrapolation facility provides the user with the following options to control the interpolation and extrapolation of each individual time series:
 - Interpolation and extrapolation of data in the default way as predefined in TIMES.
 This option does not require any explicit action from the user.
 - No interpolation or extrapolation of data (only valid for non-cost parameters).
 - Interpolation between data points but no extrapolation (useful for many bounds).
-See option codes 1 and 11 in Table 2 below
+See option codes 1 and 11 in {numref}`ie-control-options` below.
 - Interpolation between data points entered, and filling-in all points outside the interpolation window with the EPS (zero) value.
 This can useful for e.g. the RHS of equality-type user constraints, or bounds on future investment in a particular instance of a technology.
-See option codes 2 and 12 in Table 2 below.
+See option codes 2 and 12 in {numref}`ie-control-options` below.
 - Forced interpolation and extrapolation throughout the time horizon.
 Can be useful for parameters that are by default not interpolated.
-See option codes 3, 4, and 5 as well as 14 and 15 in Table 2 below.
+See option codes 3, 4, and 5 as well as 14 and 15 in {numref}`ie-control-options` below.
 - Log-linear interpolation beyond a specified data year, and both forward and backward extrapolation outside the interpolation window.
 Log-linear interpolation is guided by relative coefficients of annual change instead of absolute data values.

+:::{table} Option codes for the control of time series data interpolation.
+:name: ie-control-options

 | Option code  | Action                                                                                                                            | Applies to  |
 | :----------: | --------------------------------------------------------------------------------------------------------------------------------- | :---------: |